2xAA/genmdm-editor/README.md

 1. Navigate to [https://2xaa.github.io/genmdm-editor/](https://2xaa.github.io/genmdm-editor/).
 2. Select the genMDM or MIDI device connected to genMDM in the MIDI Output select input.

+Check out the overview video on how to use the editor: [https://youtu.be/btzQHaF8cU4](https://youtu.be/btzQHaF8cU4)

 Docs to follow.

 ## Project development setup